Pino Presti: Since the 2000s

 In May 2023, the vinyl album Pino Presti & Garden Planet - Sharade was released, also digitally uploaded on the main Streaming platforms.

 In November 2024, a remastered version of the album 1st Round, was released and published on digital platforms by Planet Records.

-On February 6, 2025, the compilation Soul Touches, produced by Pino Presti and distributed by Planet Distribution, is released and promoted in major digital stores.
+On 6 February 2025 the compilation Soul Touches, produced by Pino Presti and distributed by Planet Distribution, is released and promoted in major digital stores.

-On March 25, 2025, coinciding with the birthday of Mina, the project Mina Arrranger Pino Presti: Finali Strumentali was released on major digital platforms.
+On 25 March 2025, coinciding with the birthday of Mina, the project Mina Arranger Pino Presti: Finali Strumentali was released on major digital platforms.

+On 15 November 2025 "Pino Presti, Geoff Bastow – Money (That's What I Want)" Remastered 2025 – Planet Distribution (2025) was published in digital format.